Growing Use and Safety Concerns for Antipsychotic Medication among Medicaid-Enrolled Children

 Statement of Problem

 Children enrolled in Medicaid, and particularly those in foster care, are more likely to be prescribed psychotropic medications than privately insured children.
-Two types of psychotropic prescribing to Medicaid-enrolled youth are of particular interest: the prescribing of multiple classes of medications simultaneously (a practice known as polypharmacy) and the prescribing of second-generation antipsychotics (antipsychotics), a powerful class of medication increasingly prescribed to treat disruptive behaviors in children.
-Antipsychotic prescribing has grown over time, such that by 2008, almost half of foster care youth using psychotropic medications received an antipsychotic as part of their care.
-Growth in the use of antipsychotics is occurring in the context of emerging evidence of adverse metabolic side effects.
-At the same time, there has been growth in the use of polypharmacy to treat children.
-Concerns regarding high levels of prescribing and metabolic effects have prompted policy action at both the federal and state levels.
+We are particularly interested in two trends in psychotropic prescribing to Medicaid-enrolled youth: the use of multiple classes of medications simultaneously — a practice known as polypharmacy — and a growing use of powerful medications called antipsychotics to treat disruptive behaviors in children.
+By 2008, almost half of foster care youth using psychotropic medications received an antipsychotic as part of their care.
+While antipsychotics continue to be overprescribed, an emerging body of evidence shows their adverse side effects can have lasting impact on children’s health and well-being.
+Concerns regarding high levels of prescribing and its associated poor health outcomes on these vulnerable youth have prompted policy action at both the federal and state levels, and PolicyLab research has been used to guide some of these actions.

 How many youth are using antipsychotic medication concurrently with another psychotropic medication?